-[CR12] - Students are provided opportunities to explain different causes and effects of historical events or processes, and to evaluate their relative significance. - Causation (Proficiency Skills D1, D2)
+[CR10] -Students are provided opportunities to explain different causes and effects of historical events or processes, and to evaluate their relative significance. - Causation

-[CR13] - Students are provided opportunities to identify and explain patterns of continuity and change over time, relating these patterns to a larger historical process. - Patterns of continuity and change over time (Proficiency Skills D3, D4)
+[CR11] -Students are provided opportunities to identify and explain patterns of continuity and change over time, explaining why these patterns are historically significant. - Continuity and Change Over Time